alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 #### Version 2 [Current version]

-Version 1, using **Amplify Hosting**, was too "automagic" for me and I was here to practice/play and show you the results... so **I migrated my web to a custom solution** to have more control and more services to play with, a lot of fun!
+Version 1, using **Amplify Hosting**, was too "automagic" for me and I am here to practice/play and show you the results... so **I migrated my website to a custom solution** to have more control and access to a wider range of services, which adds more fun!

-Creates the infrastructure using Terraform with the following AWS services:
+I created the infrastructure using Terraform with the following AWS services:

-- **S3** bucket used as website
+- `S3 bucket` used as website
-- **CloudFront distribution** in front of the S3 bucket
+- `CloudFront Distribution` in front of the S3 bucket
-- **Lambda Edge** to use it in CloudFront, to transform all requests (required for Jekyll web)
+- `Lambda Edge` to use it in CloudFront, to transform all requests (required for Jekyll web)
-- **AWS ACM**: Certificate generation of my custom domain (playingaws.com)
+- `AWS ACM`: Certificate generation of my custom domain (playingaws.com)
-- **Developer Tools**: to deploy the Infrastructure as Code with Terraform
+- `Developer Tools`: to deploy the Infrastructure as Code with Terraform

 ### How to deploy it

 #### Version 1

-I wrote it in this post: [How to deploy a web with amplify hosting](/posts/how-to-deploy-a-web-with-amplify-hosting/){:target="_blank"}
+I wrote how I did it in this post: [How to deploy a website with amplify hosting](/posts/how-to-deploy-a-web-with-amplify-hosting/){:target="_blank"}.

-And I complemented it with this one: [How to add CI/CD to my CDK project](/posts/how-to-add-ci-cd-to-my-cdk-project/){:target="_blank"}
+And I complemented it with this one: [How to add CI/CD to my CDK project](/posts/how-to-add-ci-cd-to-my-cdk-project/){:target="_blank"}.

 #### Version 2 [Current version]

-Infrastructure as Code created with Terraform and Developer Tools to deploy and automate the IaC
+Infrastructure as Code was created with Terraform</kbd> and used the <kbd>Developer Tools</kbd> to deploy and automate the IaC.

 ## Backend